junxit/us-congress-bills-115/metadata.md

 - 2018-03-14 — Placed on the Union Calendar, Calendar No. 456.
 - 2018-03-14 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-599.
 - 2018-03-14 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-599.
+- 2018-03-15 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.